Tamworth, Staffordshire: Governance

-Tamworth Borough is administered by a Council which has been local Conservative Party-led since 2004 and was Labour Party-led from 1990 to 2004.
+Tamworth Borough is administered by a Council which has been Labour-led since 2024 and was Conservative-led from 2004 to 2024.
 No part of the borough has a civil parish.
 On Staffordshire county council, Tamworth has six divisions, all of which are held by the Conservatives.

 Since 2011, Tamworth has formed part of the Greater Birmingham & Solihull Local Enterprise Partnership along with neighbouring authorities Birmingham, Bromsgrove, Cannock Chase, East Staffordshire, Lichfield, Redditch, Solihull and Wyre Forest.
 Tamworth is also a non-constituent member of the West Midlands Combined Authority.

 The council retains a cabinet system of governance.

 Elections

 Tamworth Council elects by thirds meaning there is an election of 1 councillor for each of the wards every year for three years but the fourth year see elections to Staffordshire County Council.
 Councillors are elected for a four-year term.

-The borough is used as the starting point of the extent of the Westminster seat of Tamworth since 2010 represented by Christopher Pincher, a Conservative.
+The borough is used as the starting point of the extent of the Westminster seat of Tamworth, which is held by Sarah Edwards for Labour since the 2023 by-election held after the resignation of former MP Chris Pincher.

 Health

 Tamworth has a minor hospital called Sir Robert Peel Hospital which is located in Mile Oak.
 The Sir Robert Peel Hospital has a Minor Injuries Unit.

 Tamworth is part of the South Staffordshire and Shropshire Healthcare NHS Foundation trust.

+Castle Grounds is also home to Tamworth Castle Grounds parkrun, a free timed 5km running and walking event held every Saturday at 9am.